5271/BrainFuck-code-generator/README.md

-# BrainFuck-code-generator
+# BrainFuck code generator

-This is a Nim program that translates given string to a BF program that will print it
+This is a simple Nim program that first takes a string input and then translates it into BF code and puts it in output.bf file.
+Feel free to use it in any way.